albertosantini/conpa/README.md

 [![Build Status](https://travis-ci.org/albertosantini/node-conpa.png)](https://travis-ci.org/albertosantini/node-conpa)

-ConPA 3 is a complete frontend stack for an asset allocation application.
+ConPA 4 is a complete stack for an asset allocation application.

-ConPA 3 is a single page app with the following components: the asset search, the list of assets, the basket info, the assets stats and the dashboard of portfolios.
+ConPA 4 is a single page app with the following components: the asset search, the list of assets, the basket info, the assets stats and the dashboard of portfolios.